bjschafer/letstry.science/content/posts/getting-real-ips-from-behind-ingress.md

 ## kube-vip fights back

 It turns out, [functionality to handle just that](https://kube-vip.io/docs/usage/kubernetes-services/#external-traffic-policy-kube-vip-v050) was semi-recently added to kube-vip.
 So I set out to enable it.
-And...it seemed work.
+And...it seemed to work.
 Except it was still announcing the new ingress service IP from all nodes.

 Not only that, but I ran into [this bug](https://github.com/kube-vip/kube-vip/issues/530) which caused the control-plane IP to now